zimolzak/cv/README.md

 Zimolzak AJ. **Working with data sets for translational research.**
 Baylor College of Medicine course "Orientation to Clinical Translational Research," course no. GS-GS-6206.
 Second-year PhD students in the Graduate School of Biomedical Sciences.
-2023.

-Zimolzak AJ. **Working with data sets for translational research.**
-Baylor College of Medicine course "Orientation to Clinical Translational Research," course no. GS-GS-6206.
-Second-year PhD students in the Graduate School of Biomedical Sciences.
-8/16/2022.
+2023-2025 (3 years).

 Zimolzak AJ. **Concept embeddings for stroke diagnostic error.** Gulf Coast Consortia Artificial Intelligence in Healthcare Symposium.